twaslowski/telegram-mood-tracker/README.md

 Why `/root/.aws/credentials`?
 Because `boto3` checks in the home directory of the user running the script for the credentials, and that's what this happens to be.
 I tried a bunch of configurations and found this to just work.

+You'll also have to set up the tables.
+For reference, check the `terraform/dynamodb.tf`.

 ## Mounting Configuration files onto a Docker container

 You may not want to build a custom image in which your configuration is stored.